 The Management Staff:

 Training Director & On The Road Instructor: Anthony Staton 414-463-2955

-If you feel the need to lodge a formal complaint, you can do so by contacting the Wisconsin Education Approval Board at (608) 266-1996.
+If you feel the need to lodge a formal complaint, you can do so by contacting the State of Wisconsin Department of Safety and Professional Services Educational Approval Program (DSPS-EAP) at (877) 617-1565-1996.